25 Best Indoor Plants for Your Indian Home

 Known for large, fiddle-shaped leaves with prominent veins and a glossy texture.
 It can grow 6–10 feet tall indoors.
 Popular for modern or minimalist décor.

-Prefers bright, indirect light; ideal for east-facing rooms.
+Prefers bright, indirect light.
 Can tolerate mild morning sun but avoid intense afternoon sun.
 Use well-drained soil.
 Water when the top inch of soil dries out.
 Ideal temperature with moderate to high humidity.

 English Ivy